 However, it can be done, and here are three pairs of star-crossed lovers whose 'how we met' stories will make you want to book a flight to Italy right away.

 Holly and Gianluca, who run a restaurant together in Capri

-In 2013, I was travelling around Italy for five weeks holiday.
-It was my first visit to Capri and on my second night, I found myself dining at Ristorante Michel’angelo.
-From the moment I walked in to Michel’angelo, I immediately felt comfortable, which as a solo Australian traveller I really appreciated.
+In 2013, I was travelling around Italy for a five week holiday.
+It was my first visit to Capri and on my second night, I found myself dining at Ristorante Michel'angelo.
+From the moment I walked in to Michel'angelo, I immediately felt comfortable, which as a solo Australian traveller I really appreciated.